 Fortunately, breeders and kennel groups in India have made an effort to repopulate the country with this beloved breed.
-And, it’s working!
-Kombais are still popular in regions of South India and are commonly used as family or hunting dogs.
+And it’s working!
+Kombais are still popular in regions of South India and are most commonly used as family or hunting dogs.

 - The Maravar kings of India used to breed Kombai dogs as royal guard dogs.